Back to Resources

 • Strong identity verification for every request, typically using phishing-resistant MFA.

-• Device posture checks before granting access.
+• Device posture checks before granting access to client data.

 • Continuous monitoring and re-validation.